FIWARE/tutorials.Extended-Properties/README.md

 #### 1️⃣3️⃣ Request:

-When `alternate-context.jsonld` included as a `Link` header in the request, the response will convert all the attribute names to short names used in `alternate-context.jsonld`, and in the case of a **VocabularyProperty**, return the short names for the value as well.
+When `alternate-context.jsonld` included as a `Link` header in the request, the response will convert all the attribute names to short names used in `alternate-context.jsonld`, and in the case of a **VocabProperty**, return the short names for the value as well.

 ```console